-Judgments, decisions, conclusions, projections and expectations are the barriers we put up to cut off our awareness.
-What if you didn’t have to erect barriers and could simply receive the information and awareness in the moment?
+Judgments, decisions, conclusions, projections and expectations are the barriers people you put up to cut off your awareness.
+What if you didn’t have to erect mental/emotional barriers and could simply receive the information and awareness in the moment?

-Getting to know how your barriers function, what they feel like when they’re up and when they’re down, starts opening you to your awareness and choice.
+Getting to know how your barriers function, what they feel like when they’re up and when they’re down, starts opening you to your awareness.